This section will help get you started annotating your

 As always, relying on dynamically typed code can be unsafe.
 There is no runtime enforcement that the method override returns a value that is compatible with the original return type, since annotations have no effect at runtime:

-class A: def inc(self, x: int) -> int: return x + 1 class B(A): def inc(self, x): # Override, dynamically typed return 'hello' # Incompatible with 'A', but no mypy error
+class Base: def inc(self, x: int) -> int: return x + 1 class Derived(Base): def inc(self, x): # Override, dynamically typed return 'hello' # Incompatible with 'Base', but no mypy error

 Abstract base classes and multiple inheritance¶